Skip to main content

 Louisville City Council in a straw poll voted not to consider raising the minimum wage.

-Louisville residents: Ask your council members to reconsider.
+We urge Louisville residents to ask your council members to reconsider.

 Boulder - Aug 22, 2024 - at 2:26:00